mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

   * tempfile — Generate temporary files and directories
   * csv — CSV File Reading and Writing

-A complete list of predefined models in Python, see the [Python Standard Library modules](https://docs.python.org/2/library/)
+A complete list of predefined modules in Python, see the [Python Standard Library modules](https://docs.python.org/2/library/)

 ## User-Defined Procedures